ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 When you provision {{site.data.keyword.block_storage_is_short}} volumes, you specify an [IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles) that best meets your storage requirements.
 Three predefined tiered profiles are available, or you can choose a custom profile.
 [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provide guaranteed IOPS/GB performance for volumes up to 16,000 capacity.
 A [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile defines ranges of volume capacity and IOPS that you can select.
 These profiles are backed by solid-state drives (SSDs).

-## How storage bandwidth is allocated
+## How volume bandwidth is allocated
 {: #cp-storage-bandwidth-allocate}

+Bandwidth is split between attached block storage volumes and networking.
+The initial volume and network bandwidth allocation depends on what you set by using the API or by the instance profile you selected.

+The maximum volume bandwidth is the highest potential bandwidth that can be allocated to the volume when attached to an instance.
+In cases where the total maximum bandwidth of attached volumes exceeds the amount available on the instance, the bandwidth for each volume attachment is set proportionally, based on the corresponding volume's maximum bandwidth.

-Bandwidth is split between storage and networking.
-By default, storage is allocated 25% bandwidth and networking 75%.
-You can change this allocation.
-You can reallocate storage and network bandwidth when creating a new instance or for an existing instance.
-Bandwidth can't be shared between storage and networking.
+You can reallocate volume and network bandwidth when creating a new instance or for an existing instance.
+Bandwidth can't be shared between volumes and networking.
 The [instance profile](/docs/vpc?topic=vpc-profiles) you choose affects total bandwidth.
 For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles).

 ## How block size affects performance
 {: #how-block-size-affects-performance}